DeepCloth: Neural Garment Representation for Shape and Style Editing

 \textbf{Garment shape parametrization.} Recently, a few works focus on establishing a garment shape parametrization framework.
-Shen \etal~\cite{SewingPatterns_Yu_2020_ECCV} shows the garment style interpolation results, but it only controls the change of covering area on the human body, not generating a general shape expression.
+Shen \etal~\cite{SewingPatterns_Yu_2020_ECCV} demonstrates the garment style interpolation results, but it only controls the change of the covering area on the human body, without generating a general shape expression.
 Tiwari \etal~\cite{SIZER_tiwari20sizer} proposes a framework for parsing the 3D input to extract the garment shape and change the size of the garment, but in view of shape parametrization, it only controls one dimension of the garment shape.
-TailorNet~\cite{TailorNet_Patel_2020_CVPR} proposes a garment shape parametrization and animation framework, however, as mentioned in Sect.~\ref{sec:intro}, with the \say{offset on template vertexes} expression, it is hard for TailorNet~\cite{TailorNet_Patel_2020_CVPR} to be generalized to more kinds of garment topology, such as front-opening garments and long dresses.
-Besides, it shows limited ability on performing large garment shape changes, e.g., from long trousers to shorts, or from long dresses to skirts.
-Also, compared to our \ourpaper, it has less capability on performing 3D garment shape inference and flexible 3D shape editing.
+TailorNet~\cite{TailorNet_Patel_2020_CVPR} proposes a garment shape parametrization and animation framework; however, as mentioned in Sect.~\ref{sec:intro}, with the \say{offset on template vertices} expression, it is difficult for TailorNet~\cite{TailorNet_Patel_2020_CVPR} to generalize to more types of garment topology, such as front-opening garments and long dresses.
+In addition, it shows limited ability to perform large garment shape changes, e.g., from long trousers to shorts or from long dresses to skirts.
+Additionally, compared to our \ourpaper, it has less capability for performing 3D garment shape inference and flexible 3D shape editing.
 Therefore, it does not meet the demand for establishing a general framework for garment representation enabling garment shape and style transition.
-Meanwhile, our \ourpaper proposes a general garment shape representation framework, which enables more general 3D garment generation, animation and editing.
+Meanwhile, our \ourpaper proposes a general garment shape representation framework, which enables more general 3D garment reconstruction, animation and editing.